 When I come back Peeta says, "What are you doing today?"

 "Nothing," I shrug and plop back into the couch beside him, I'm already tired.

-"Wanna come help rebuild?
+"You should come help rebuild.
 I mean, you are pretty strong.
 A little manual labour wouldn't be able to tire out the great Katniss Everdeen," he smiles crookedly and a part of me wilts a little.
 The great Katniss Everdeen so loved by Panem's people is dead.
 She died along with all those innocent people she killed.